Creating a Career Development Plan: Tips and Strategies

 - Increases opportunities for career progression.

-Steps to Create Your Career Development Plan
+How to Make Your Career Development Plan

 Consider these questions:

-- What do I have in my current soft and technical skills?
+- What are my current soft and technical skills?

-- What are my accomplishments to date?
+- What have been my achievements up to now?

-- What are some areas I believe I could do better?
+- What do I believe I could improve on?

 Answer these three questions to yourself: